York County Library

 Section 1: Statutory Entity.
-The Board of Trustees of the York County Library was created by an Ordinance passed by the York County Council on April 16, 1979, amended on May 6, 1985, and March 6, 1989, pursuant to Sections 4-9-35 through 4-9-39 of the South Carolina Code of Laws.
-The Board of Trustees derives its authority from said ordinances and is invested with the powers enumerated therein.
+The Board of Trustees of the York County Library was created by an Ordinance passed by the York County Council on April 16, 1979, pursuant to Sections 4-9-35 through 4-9-39 of the South Carolina Code of Laws.
+The Board of Trustees derives its authority from said ordinances, as periodically amended, and is invested with the powers enumerated therein.

 Section 3: Term of office.
 The term of office shall be for four years and until successors are appointed and qualify, with the terms of the members staggered to provide continuity of membership.
 Members may serve no more than two consecutive terms.
 Vacancies will be filled by the County Council for the unexpired term.
 Members appointed to fill vacancies may be appointed to serve two full consecutive terms in addition to the unexpired vacancy.
 No person shall be reappointed to the Board, after having served for two consecutive terms, until a minimum of one year has elapsed since the last service of such person upon the Board.

 Section 4: Compensation.
 Members shall serve without compensation; however, the Board may reimburse its members for reasonable expenses or expenditures which they may incur on behalf of the Library after approval thereof by the Board.